 Yes, just like humans, Lyme disease can affect pets.
 Check your pet for ticks after being outdoors and if you are concerned contact a veterinarian.

-The Health Department conducts tick dragging in the spring and fall.
+Halton Region Public Health conducts tick dragging in the spring and fall.
 This is a method of collecting ticks to identify risk areas where past tick surveillance indicated the potential presence of blacklegged ticks and is the physical collection of blacklegged ticks from suitable tick habitats.